-If his or her team-mates win this game, he or she will be able to participate in that which follows provided that he or she was originally registered with that team.
+If his or her team-mates win this game, he or she will be able to participate in the following game provided they were originally registered with that team.

 If the competition is played in leagues, he or she will be able to take part in the second game whatever the result of the first.